 - flat parsley (or dill) to garnish

-- 1/2 tsp salt
+- ½ teaspoon salt

 - 1 pinch pepper (freshly ground) (a generous pinch)

-Place the cooking pan over medium heat, add the oil/butter/ghee (depending what do you like most) and the chopped onion, the leek, salt and a small pinch of pepper.
+- Place the cooking pan over medium heat, add the oil/butter/ghee (depending on what you like or use most) and the chopped onion, the leek, salt, and a small pinch of pepper.
 Cook covered for a couple of minutes.
 Do not allow it to start frying.
 If it begins to sizzle just drizzle some water.

-Taste and see if you would like more salt at this point and add a pinch more if you wish, then add the crushed or grated garlic and cook for a further 2 minutes uncovered.
+- Taste and see if you would like more salt at this point and add a pinch more if you wish, then add the crushed or grated garlic and cook for a further 2 minutes uncovered.

-Take the pan off the heat, grind a little bit more pepper on top and sprinkle the roughly or finely chopped herbs.
+- Take the pan off the heat, grind a little bit more pepper on top, and sprinkle the roughly or finely chopped herbs.